 Portfolio management takes care of:

-- Selection of the right programs and projects aligned with the organisations strategic objectives.
+- Selecting the right programs and projects aligned with the organisation’s strategic objectives.

-- Developing and selection of the right and appropriate resource pool.
+- Developing and selecting the right and appropriate resource pool.

 - Tracking and reporting on the project portfolio status.

 Business is about maximizing the output from scarce resources, and projects are no different.
 Not only in terms of all inputs to projects but particularly when it comes to human resources.

 To successfully deliver projects, individuals with appropriate project management skills are required.
 In addition, resources are required when the project focuses on developing new solutions for breakthrough improvements, specialized, and often even scares.

 Portfolio management is as much about ensuring the right projects are launched, as ensuring the right resources are available and involved.
 This is without overburdening or underutilization of any resources.
 This is often the greatest challenge for portfolio managers.

 Program management is about clustering several projects under one umbrella.
 Typically, these projects form part of a particular initiative and may take place in parallel, in sequence or a combination of both.